rlingineni/Xamarin.Forms_Authentication/README.md

 ## Xamarin.Forms Login Authentication Sample
 This is a login sample which uses Xamarin.Auth and implements custom renderers to create a login page.
 Code is fairly straight forward.
 You are welcome to use the code as a starting point for your project.
 In each of the customRenderers you will need to change the OAuth Credentials to reflect your credentials.
+Code has comments to help you out.
 Windows Phone token storage is still pending.
 Be sure to give a star if it works and helps you :)

 ![alt tag](https://cloud.githubusercontent.com/assets/5509813/8562470/2461185e-24f8-11e5-9c1f-38d4afa9da1a.png)